 For a prioritized to-do list, use the first 5 minutes of your day to create a to-do list of what you need accomplish before tomorrow.
 Just focus on today, only today.
 Now look back at your list and put a number by each one in number of priority.
 You can see examples in the free download.

-If you need to make copies for your first lesson, that would be number 1.
-Answering a parent email should be further down on your list.
-Student needs come first.
+If you need to make copies for your first meeting, that would be number 1.
+Answering an email should be further down on your list.
+The hour needs come first.
 You’ll find that some of your items can wait until the next day or are not really a priority at all.
 After you have a numbered priority list, do the things in the order of importance.

 Creating a to-do list that’s prioritized helps you manage the time you have and find balance.
 And you’ll also discover many things aren’t a priority at all.
 It’s a win-win.